What Scary Rides Should You Avoid at the Florida Resort?

 While there is no indignity in avoiding thrill machines, if you really want to face your demons and work up the courage to one day ride the rails, check out this article about how to conquer roller coaster fears.

-How is theme park wimp defined in this context?
+How are theme park wimps defined in this context?
 Children are exempt; young children who don’t meet the height requirements aren’t even allowed on many thrill rides.
 And as they develop (and grow tall enough to ride), kids may work up the nerve to board pulse-quickening rides on their own.
 Since children mature at different rates, be patient and let them call the shots.
-Take heed of this sage advice: Never coerce your theme park companions, regardless of their ages, to ride something against their wills.
+Take heed of this sage advice: Never coerce your theme park companions, regardless of their ages, to board rides against their wills.
 Or, in the case of wimps like you, never allow yourself to be coerced.
 It’s a potential prescription for disaster.

 These fears are completely normal.
 When humans are placed in situations where they perceive danger, they react by releasing hormones as part of what’s known as the fight-or-flight response.
 Ride designers capitalize on this by building attractions that simulate danger and extreme situations but are completely safe.
 Even though ride passengers rationally understand that they are safe, their nervous systems nonetheless kick into overdrive.
 That’s part of what makes thrill rides thrilling, and it’s what many park fans crave.
 But what ride nerds crave can paralyze wimps who don’t have the tolerance.